 See your GP or midwife if you have severe nausea and vomiting, ideally before you start suffering from dehydration and weight loss.

-There are other conditions that can cause nausea and vomiting, such as appendicitis, and your doctor will need to rule these out first.
+There are other conditions that can cause nausea and vomiting, and your doctor will need to rule these out first.

-healthtalk.org has videos and written interviews of women talking about their experiences of hyperemesis gravidarum, and how they coped.
+See the healthtalk.org website for videos and written interviews of women talking about their experiences of hyperemesis gravidarum and how they coped.

 What causes hyperemesis gravidarum?